brianmueller/nycscertweb/ds/ll.md

 ```
 apple -> cucumber
 ```
-and we want to add `banana` in the middle, intuition suggests to point `apple -> banana` and then `banana -> cucumber`.
-However, the moment you do `apple -> banana`, then `apple` is no longer pointing to `cucumber`, so `cucumber` is helplessly floating in memory, disconnected from the linked list, waiting to be garbage-collected.
+and we want to add `banana` in the middle, intuition suggests to connect `apple -> banana` and then `banana -> cucumber`.
+However, the moment you do `apple -> banana`, then `apple` is no longer connecting to `cucumber`, so `cucumber` is helplessly floating in memory, disconnected from the linked list, waiting to be garbage-collected.

-The workaround is to first point `banana -> cucumber`.
-At this point, two items are pointing at `cucumber` (`apple` and `banana`).
+The workaround is to first connect `banana -> cucumber`.
+At this point, two items are connected to `cucumber` (`apple` and `banana`).
 But that kind of flexibility is apparently allowed in a linked list: it doesn't need to be completely linear.
-Once the `banana -> cucumber` connection is made, it's ok to separate `apple -> cucumber` and instead point `apple -> banana`.
+Once the `banana -> cucumber` connection is made, it's ok to separate `apple -> cucumber` and instead connect `apple -> banana`.
 In the end, we have:
 ```
 apple -> banana -> cucumber
 ```